j-grim/OSINT_RES/OSINT_Resources.md

 ### How Does One Conduct OSINT Research?

-OSINT research is conducted a number of ways, but the fundamental methodology is as follows:
+OSINT research is conducted a number of ways, but the most basic, preliminary methodology is as follows:

 1. Determine your target.
 Without a goal to focus on, your research is useless.
 If you are researching multiple people, say, in the capacity of a company or an organization, then target them one by one.
 But, always keep your focus on one target at a time.
 2. Organize the information you already have.
 Examples include: Full name, university attended, place of birth or upbringing, parents names, email addresses, current addresses, phone numbers, etc. Whatever you have at your disposal, this is what you will use to build your body of knowledge on the target.